Wahoo

 Where and When?

 Wahoo can be found in the tropical zones of every ocean in the world.
-Consequently, you can target a wahoo wherever there’s saltwater, offshore and deep-sea fishing.
+Consequently, you can target a wahoo wherever there’s saltwater, offshore and deep sea fishing.
 Wahoo spawns abundantly and grows fast, so you can count on large numbers of big fish at any point within their range.
 When to fish for wahoo is a different story – this is a nomadic fish, which can come and leave the shores at its pleasure.
-In Florida, for example, the best time for Wahoo fishing is November to February, although you can catch one at almost any time of the year.
+In Florida, for example, the best time for wahoo fishing is November to February, although you can catch one at almost any time of the year.

 About Wahoo